The OVO Hydro is gearing up for its biggest year yet, with Dua Lipa and Stormzy among the headliners.

 Live music was one of the first things to go when the pandemic struck, and one of the last to return, but it is now firmly established.

-Once again, we can celebrate our love of live music with friends and family by attending shows, singing and dancing along, and having a good time.
+We can once again celebrate our love of live music with friends and family by going to shows, singing and dancing along, and having a good time.

-And there’s no better place to do it than at Scotland’s premier live entertainment venue, the OVO Hydro.
+There’s no better place to do it than Scotland’s premier live entertainment venue, the OVO Hydro.

 It’s shaping up to be the biggest and most anticipated year of live music yet, and the OVO Hydro is gearing up to put on some truly show-stopping shows with OVO Energy as its exciting new partner.

-After reopening in September after an 18-month hiatus, the iconic venue is expected to welcome over 1.2 million visitors over the next year.
+After reopening its doors in September after an 18-month hiatus, the iconic venue is expected to welcome over 1.2 million visitors over the next year.

 We’ll be giving some lucky winners the chance to win prizes and experiences that money can’t buy.